Mbrookesy/K0haku_Bot/README.md

 # Commands

-'Any Message' Will make the bot respond with "Hello"
+'Any Message' Will make the bot respond with "...Hello"